IRL2/nanover-server-py/python-libraries/narupa-openmm/README.md

 # Setup the Narupa server
 server = Server(simulation, address='localhost', port=8000)
 # Make the server verbose.
-The server is quiet bu default.
+The server is quiet by default.
 # When verbose, the server prints the number of steps run,
 # the potential energy of the system in kJ/mol, and the
 # performances in ns/day on the standard output.